-1 This does not apply to purchase of medical equipment, quality control (measurement) equipment and any equipment in which the radioactive source could reasonably be considered to be trivial or adequately shielded position to evaluate the potential impact that ESG issues or the outcome a given proposal will have on long-term shareholder value.
+We believe that our investment professionals are in the best position to evaluate the potential impact that ESG issues or the outcome a given proposal will have on long-term shareholder value.
 As such, responsibility for our engagement activities rests with our investment professionals and are fully integrated into our investment processes, rather than being delegated to external consultants.